Federal Pell Grant

 A federal Pell Grant, unlike a loan, does not have to be repaid.
 Pell Grants are awarded only to undergraduate students who have not earned a baccalaureate or professional degree.

 Note: Beginning Summer 2018, Pell Grant eligible students can receive up to 150% of their scheduled Pell award each year.
 What does this mean for you?
-If you were a Pell eligible student in Fall 2017 and/or Spring 2018, you may qualify for a Pell Grant for Summer 2018!
+If you were a Pell eligible student during the fall and spring semester, you may qualify for a Pell Grant for Summer!

 Types of Financial Aid